MichaelCurrin/unicron/docs/installation.md

 If this is your first time using Unicron, you can skip ahead to the [Usage](usage.md) doc to see how to run Unicron.

-## Setup Unicron as a scheduled task
+## Set up Unicron as a scheduled task

-Continue to the [Setup cron](setup_cron.md) page to setup Unicron as scheduled item which manages your configured tasks.
+Continue to the [Set up cron](setup_cron.md) page to setup Unicron as scheduled item which manages your configured tasks.